ministryofjustice/dso-architectural-decisions/doc/adr/Which-branch-holds-what-is-reflected-in-live.md

 ## Context

 DSO keeps both 'product' code and 'config' code in github.
-Currently this data tends to be stored all together in one repo.
+Currently this all tends to be stored together in one repo.

-Product code developers tend to signal to the release process that a release is ready by 'tagging' a commit and pushing the tag.
+Product code developers traditionally signal to the release process that a release is _ready for release_ by 'tagging' a commit and pushing the tag.
 Often the tag is created by the CI tooling itself so that a tagged commit can only ever be released if it has been through an assurance process and is therefore 'ready for deployment'.

 Infrastructure teams working with 'configuration repos' tend to use branches or folders/files to represent which _released_ version of the infrastructure/ and/or application code is currently _deployed_ in which environment.
 This means that branches must be protected and the PR merge process is the means by which a decision to deploy is made.

 ## Decision

-We should manage the 'release process' of products and the 'deployment process' of services according to their own, differing requirements.
+We should manage the 'release process' of products and the 'deployment process' of services according to their own, differing requirements, using industry standard automation processes to protect service while increasing development velocity and ease of release & deploy.

 ### Products